averiemasia/Averie_BlueStampPortfolio/index.md

 # Rock, Paper, Scissors Game with Image Recognition
-Since the dawn of technology, computers have been there as a friend to those who need one in the moment, with games created to take the place of a human counterpart.
+Since the dawn of technology, computers have been there as a friend to those who need one at the moment, with games created to take the place of a human counterpart.
 The game I created provides some company in a game as classic as it can get: rock, paper, scissors.
 Though originally starting as a raspberry pi project, I've made something that I'm equally as proud of and learned while doing it that part of engineering is adapting and growing with your project.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|